 Ribosome Display

 Ribosome display library construction plays a crucial role in identifying high-affinity peptides, cDNAs, and antibodies.
-At Rx Biosciences, we specialize in constructing and screening ribosome display libraries to support efficient in vitro selection of binding molecules.
+At Rx Biosciences, we specialize in constructing and screening ribosome display libraries to support the efficient in vitro selection of binding molecules.
+Compared to phage and yeast display libraries, ribosome display libraries offer significantly higher complexity—greater than 10¹⁴–10¹⁵.
+Due to this high complexity, they yield rare, high-affinity clones with picomolar affinities in less time than conventional display methods.

 We begin by generating a diverse library of peptides, cDNAs, and antibody variants.
-Each sequence includes essential components such as a T7 RNA polymerase promoter, a ribosome binding site, actinomycin/puromycin binding sequences, and RNA stability elements.
-These features ensure efficient transcription and stable complex formation.
+Each sequence contains essential elements such as a T7 RNA polymerase promoter, a ribosome binding site, actinomycin/puromycin binding sequences, and RNA stability motifs.
+These features ensure efficient transcription and promote stable complex formation.

-Through three to four iterative screening rounds, we isolate and enrich complexes that show strong binding affinity.
-Following each round, we extract RNA from the selected complexes.
-Then, we reverse transcribe the RNA into cDNA and clone it into suitable vectors.
+Through three to four iterative rounds of screening, we enrich and isolate complexes with strong binding affinities.
+After each round, we extract RNA from the selected complexes.
+We then reverse transcribe the RNA into cDNA and clone it into appropriate vectors.

-To identify the selected ligands, we sequence the cloned DNA and translate it into corresponding amino acid sequences.
-This final step reveals the structure and binding potential of the molecules we’ve selected.
+To identify the selected ligands, we sequence the cloned DNA and translate the sequences into their corresponding amino acid chains.
+This final step reveals the binding potential and structural characteristics of the selected molecules.

 Thanks to this systematic approach, Rx Biosciences helps researchers efficiently discover novel ligands for therapeutic, diagnostic, and research applications.
 Our expertise in ribosome display library construction ensures accurate, high-throughput screening with reliable results.